aerinera/pheeb-ai-chatbot/README.md

 - Local-first by nature — memory, emotion, and presence matter here

 That said, who knows what the future holds?
-If Phoebe ever grows into something bigger with proper support and a wider purpose,
+If Pheeb ever grows into something bigger with proper support and a wider purpose,
 I’d love to revisit the idea of opening her up to the world.

 Thanks for understanding — truly💛.